Hiroreco/enreco-archive/recap-data/chapter1/day8/edges/moom-cecilia-c1d8.md

 At first, Cecilia was taken aback.
 But then, realization dawned on her.

-Nanamoo had forgotten about everthing.
+Nanamoo had forgotten about everything.

 The adventures they had shared.
 The bonds they had built.
 The time they had spent together.